All certificate requests must be submitted online through myVTax. To begin, select the Property Owners tab on the myVTax home screen.

 2. Proof of Basis of Property being sold

-- If the property was purchased, submit a copy of Form PT-172, Property Transfer Tax Return, from the transfer.
+- If the property was purchased, submit a copy of Form PTT-172, Property Transfer Tax Return, from the original transfer.
 If for some reason the return is unavailable, you may submit a copy of the HUD 1 or other settlement statement.

 - If the property was acquired through an estate, submit a copy of the estate inventory.